benbovy/4learners_python/README.md

 If you want to get in touch with us, please email to swc-workshop-org@gfz-potsdam.de.

-_If you are here because you are looking for a particular workshop you attended in the past, make sure you visit the appropriate branch of this repository (note that the branches are ordered by date)._
+_If you are here because you are looking for a particular Python workshop you attended in the past, make sure you visit the appropriate branch of this repository (note that the branches are ordered by date)._

 ***